Tanzania

 zebras, hippos and crocodiles, buffalo, giraffe and

 a high density of elephants.
-The park is particularly
+Lake

-known for its tree-climbing lions, who may be seen
+known for its tree-climbing lions, who may be seen sleeping

-of a shady spot on the ground like most other lions.
+spot on the ground like most other lions.

-Fish-eating birds inhabiting the lake include pelicans,
+Fish-eating birds inhabiting

-storks, cormorants and Egyptian geese.
-Flamingoes
+the lake include pelicans, storks, cormorants and Egyptian

-co lour the lake pink as they arrive to feed at the
+geese.
+Flamingoes co lour the lake pink as they arrive

-lake during their migration.
-One unforgettable sight
+to feed at the lake during their migration.
+One unforgettable

-is a giant flock of red billed queleas who gather
+sight is a giant flock of red billed queleas who gather

-in their thousands and waft over the water like a
+in their thousands and waft over the water like a giant

-giant swarm of insects.
+swarm of insects.

 Lake